Gardening Under Lights

 Using Fluorescent Bulbs

 Full-spectrum fluorescent bulbs, such as our SunLite bulbs, produce a balance of cool and warm light that replicates the natural solar spectrum.
 These lights are excellent for seedlings as well as houseplants, culinary herbs and other plants.
-The bulbs in our SunLite Gardens are some of the best full-spectrum bulbs on the market, replicating 98% of the solar spectrum.
+The bulbs in our Grow Light Stands are some of the best full-spectrum bulbs on the market, replicating 98 percent of the solar spectrum.
 The bulbs use less electricity and last significantly longer than standard fluorescent bulbs.
-To learn more, read Why Our SunLite Grow Lights Are Better.
+If you're looking for complete grow kits, we invite you to check out the products at Green State Gardener, another great Vermont gardening company.